auserafim/auserafim/README.md

 ###                                                                     Hey, I am Aurélio!👋

+Working Areas:

+Development of real-world applications for data visualization.
+Data analysis of financial data.

+🌐 Always open to collaborations and new ideas!
 <!--
 **auserafim/auserafim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.